Please click on individual policies listed below to view the details.

 The Chair of the visiting committee is responsible for the preparation of the report.
-The completed report and the recommendation of the committee should be submitted by the Chair within thirty days of the visit to the Director of the Commission on Independent Schools at the New England Association of Schools and Colleges.
+The completed report and the recommendation of the committee should be submitted by the Chair within thirty days of the visit to the Director of the NEASC Commission on Independent Schools.
 Any expense vouchers should be submitted to the school.

 When the Focused Visit Report is submitted to the Director of the Commission, the committee's assignment is complete.

-Approved by the Commission on Independent Schools, December 1997
+Approved by the NEASC Commission on Independent Schools, December 1997

 Governing Body for Proprietary Schools